Who likes dates?

 - Spread ½ to 2/3 of the mixture evenly over the baking tray.

-- Take the dates off the heat and stir in the vanilla essence.
+Take the dates off the heat and stir in the vanilla extract.

 - Allow it to cool slightly.